rl1987/trickster.dev/tricksterblog/content/post/decompiling-android-apps.md

 bytecode to the extent that is possible.
 In most cases original symbol names will be lost, but we will get a somewhat readable Java code from this.

-There's CLI variant and GUI variant.
+JADX project ships CLI variant of the tool and a GUI variant.
 Command for running the CLI variant is the following:

 ```
 $ jadx FirstNet\ Cybersecurity\ Aware_v1.2.5.0_apkpure.com.apk